School of the Arts

 School of Liberal Arts & Sciences

-Paul Siegel, psychology, published a clinical psychology study in Biological Psychiatry, co-authored by his former senior project mentee and then research coordinator, Richard Warren ’12 (psychology).
+Paul Siegel, Psychology, published a clinical psychology study in Biological Psychiatry, co-authored by his former Senior Project mentee and then Research Coordinator, Richard Warren ’12 (Psychology).
 The study demonstrated the mechanism by which unconscious exposure to phobic stimuli reduces fear in highly phobic persons.
-Warren is currently a PhD candidate in the neurobiology program of Columbia University.
-Biological Psychiatry is among the highest ranked journals in the neurosciences, and among the 250 highest ranked journals across the sciences.
+Warren is currently a PhD candidate in the Neurobiology program of Columbia University.
+Biological Psychiatry is among the highest-ranked journals in the neurosciences and the 250th-highest ranked journal across the sciences.

 Joel Tenenbaum, Meteorology, published a paper, “Aircraft observations and reanalysis depictions of trends in the North Atlantic winter jet stream wind speeds and turbulence,” in the Quarterly Journal of the Royal Meteorological Society.
 Along with Tenenbaum, the nine co-authors included contributors from the University of Reading (U.K.), the U.K. Meteorological Office, NASA, and a 747 pilot.
 Also a co-author was Marguerite Oztunali, a technical staff member of Natural Sciences and Campus Technology Services.
 Purchase students working on earlier versions of the experiment included Clyde Lingenfelter ’12 (Mathematics/Computer Science), Greg March ’85 (Mathematics), and Yaga Beres Richter ’97 (Mathematics).